 The public had an opportunity to provide input to the Arlington hazard mitigation planning process at two public meetings.
 At the first meeting on June 13, 2019, an exercise engaged participants to consider the Town's strengths and the top concerns for natural hazards in Arlington.
 These are summarized in Appendix C. The draft plan update was presented at the second public meeting at the Arlington Select Board on January 27, 2020.
 Both meetings were publicized in accordance with the Massachusetts Public Meeting Law.
-The public meeting notices and meeting agendas can be found in Appendix C.
+The meeting agendas public meeting notices, and comments received by the Town can be found in Appendix C. The Town made revisions to the draft plan in response to comments received.